ScrapingBee/scrapingbee-python/README.md

 ScrapingBee takes various parameters to render JavaScript, execute a custom JavaScript script, use a premium proxy from a specific geolocation and more.
 You can find all the supported parameters on [ScrapingBee's documentation](https://www.scrapingbee.com/documentation/).

 You can send custom cookies and headers like you would normally do with the requests library.

+## Using ScrapingBee with Scrapy

+Scrapy is the most popular Python web scraping framework.
+You can easily [integrate ScrapingBee's API with the Scrapy middleware](https://github.com/ScrapingBee/scrapy-scrapingbee).